 A country’s leader is expected to show up and help people in times of need.
 When the bushfires in Australia started spreading, citizens criticized Prime Minister Scott Morrison for not being in the country to offer assistance.
 This is the same situation Philippine President Rodrigo Duterte is in because of his delayed action after the Taal Volcano eruption.

 The volcano erupted on Sunday, Jan.
 12, which caused ashfall in Batangas, Tagaytay, Cavite, Metro Manila, and some parts of northern Luzon.
 Duterte was back home in Davao when it happened and was unable to fly back to Manila because flights were cancelled.
 Duterte arrived in Manila the next morning, Jan.
-13, with his aide, Sen. Bong Go.
+13, with Sen. Bong Go.

 The senator even shared selfies while they were on a private plane while allegedly doing an aerial inspection to assess the damage caused by the eruption.
 (Some netizens pointed out that Go’s photos were taken while the plane was on the tarmac.
 If that’s true, then yikes.)
 Go added that Duterte was also in touch with various government agencies and giving them orders to address the needs of those affected by the eruption.